Docs

 • Distribution tooltips:

-If you’re comparing a run set, you’ll see underlined average values.
+If you’re comparing a group of datasets, you’ll see underlined average values.
 Hover to reveal the min, max, median, and average.

 Example of tooltip showing min, max, average, and median values